 Many workers’ comp claims proceed without a hitch and can be handled by the employee.
 However, if the BWC or your employer doesn't believe your injury happened on the job, you've come to the right place.

-Give me a call to discuss your case.
+Give me a call to discuss your case--it's a free call, so what do you have to lose?
 If I can help, my team and I will get to work right away collecting the evidence to support your claim and get the workers’ comp benefits you deserve.
+If I can't, then at least you'll have some idea where you stand.